imeubug/14Days_14Projects/README.md

 Inspired by [Florin Pop](https://github.com/florinpop17)'s [100 days 100 projects challenge](https://www.florin-pop.com/blog/2019/09/100-days-100-projects/).

-#### Nov 29, 2020
-This is like a trial for me.
-I don't know how long I'll be able to keep up with this challenge, but my goal for now is 7 days 7 projects.

 ## Rules
 These rules are from the original 100days 100 projects challenge with a bit of a tweak.